sopharsogood/sinatra-everybodys-a-critic/README.md

 ## Installation:

 Go to https://github.com/sopharsogood/sinatra-messageboard and clone the repository to your local system.
-Perform a "$ bundle install" and $ "rake db:migrate" as setup.
-Mount the site with "$ shotgun".
+Perform a `$ bundle install` and `$ rake db:migrate` as setup.
+Mount the site with `$ shotgun`.

 ## Contributing: